SA Ambulance Service (SAAS) has developed a Clinical Telephone Assessment service to strengthen the management of Triple Zero (000) calls.

 Our current system is highly effective in quickly identifying and assigning resources for more urgent cases.
-This is called primary triage and is done by people who are not paramedics, whereas Clinical Telephone Assessment will be carried out by experienced paramedics.
+This is called primary triage and is done by people who are not paramedics, whereas Clinical Telephone Assessment is delivered by experienced paramedics.

-Clinical Telephone Assessment staff will take callers through a more detailed clinical assessment and have more capacity to identify options for patients who may have complex needs even though their condition is not urgent.
+These experienced paramedics will be able to take callers through a more detailed clinical assessment and have more capacity to identify treatment options for patients who may have complex needs even though their condition is not urgent.

-Using Clinical Telephone Assessment, we will be able to guide more of these patients to more appropriate care for their situation.
+Using Clinical Telephone Assessment, we will be able to guide more of these patients to the most appropriate care for their situation.

 Clinical Telephone Triage will also: